tpercival01/Womens-History-Flashcard/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [APACHE License](LICENSE).